YomnaEisa/Hum-Purr/README.md

 ## 🐱 About the Creator

 Built with love by **Yomna Eisa**, an AI Engineer & Data Scientist, passionate about using tech to solve real world problems!

 ---

+## 🎖 Recognition

+Hum & Purr was recognized as a **Distinguished Winner** in the **Apple Swift Student Challenge 2025**, honoring its innovation and impact in the wellness and education space.

+---